 Details of the Recall

 Several models of 2018-2020 cars, minivans, and SUVs may have these fuel pumps with defective parts.
 A serious problem may cause the warning light to turn on in the instrument cluster.
-Honda has said it is not aware of any accidents or injuries related to this condition.
+Honda has said it is unaware of any accidents or injuries related to this condition.
 The automaker will begin to notify owners starting mid-May.

 After receiving the notification, they can take their vehicle to an Acura or Honda dealership to have the fuel pump replaced free of charge.
 Owners who had this condition repaired previously are eligible for reimbursement.
 Vehicle owners with questions are asked to contact Honda customer service at 888-234-2138.
 If you’re not sure if your vehicle is included in this recall, plug in your car’s 17-digit vehicle identification number into the National Highway Traffic Safety Administration’s (NHTSA) website.